evan-007/pair-program/README.md

  -- theme is committed to git and bootstrap is NOT a bower dependency -- laptop-size menu button doesn't work on click

-Add validations + CSS error classes to new Posting Form

 Using `develop` branch of angular-google-maps.
 See weird `'angular-google-maps'.ng()` in `app.js` Working on commit `e38208e60c0415d758`.
 So unstable.
 Careful until official 1.3 support role out.